Search: Advanced search

 Please enter a keyword or ID

-Medicaid & MSP: Must apply for Social Security and Other Potentially Available Income - and Medicare
+Medicaid & MSP: Must apply for Social Security and Enroll in Medicare

 Medicaid applicants and recipients can be required to pursue potentially available income as a condition of receiving Medicaid, and also to apply for Medicare.
 (42 CFR 435.608; 18 NYCRR sec.
 360-2.3 (c)(1); Medical Assistance Resource Guide [MARG] pp. 488-489.)